padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 #### Train the k-means clustering

 The algorithm takes many input paramters, but here only two input parameters (i.e., nClusters and maxIterations) would be specified leaving the others to default.
-The number of clusters is an important parameter as this shows the number of distinct spectral classes and this can be objectively or subjectively specified.
-It is us
+The number of clusters (nCluster) is an important parameter as this shows the number of distinct spectral classes based upon statistics and this can be objectively or subjectively pre-determined.
+In this activity it would make more sense to specify 6 for the nClusters, however, in the interest of variability we would specify 10 for the nCluster.

 ```JavaScript
 var kmeanClusters = ee.Clusterer.wekaKMeans({